spencertipping/ni/dev/network-design.md

 - Hop count
 - TTL (don't forward if blocked for longer than this amount of time)

+TTL is represented jointly by the quantities `Δf/Δt` and packet-specific win.
+If `Δf/(Δt * delay) > win - transmit_fail`, then the packet is dropped because
+it has become a net loss.

 ### Routing
 Each node chooses how to get incoming packets closer to their destination, and in general nodes shouldn't assume much about any high-level routing strategy.